SayamAlt/Walmart-Weekly-Sales-Prediction-using-Machine-Learning/README.md

 As of July 31, 2022, Walmart has 10,585 stores and clubs in 24 countries, operating under 46 different names.
 Out of which we have chosen 45 stores for basic analysis.

 We have historical sales data for 45 Walmart stores located in different regions.
 Apart from these, weekly data of Fuel price, Holiday, Temperature with some other features are also present in the data set.

+Walmart, one of the top retailers in the US, would like to make accurate sales and demand predictions.
+Each day, specific occasions and holidays have an impact on sales.
+Data on sales are available for 45 Walmart locations.
+Unforeseen demand is a hurdle for the company, and occasionally stock runs out because of a bad machine learning system.
+A perfect machine learning algorithm will precisely estimate demand and take into account variables like the CPI, unemployment rate, and other economic indicators.

+Using the aforementioned features, we have to predict the weekly sales obtained in various stores.

 ## Dataset Details